Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 The other artists who have contributed to art on the island include JPS, Ella and Pitr, LaStaa, 3F, ATM, Pichi&Avo and children’s author and illustrator, Sarah McIntyre.

-The most recent addition to the island’s art is a large mural by Borondo, who captured the idea of the island residents all being in the same boat and working together as a community.
+The large mural by Borondo, captures the idea of the island residents all being in the same boat and working together as a community.

 This reflects the essence of Utsira’s community spirit perfectly.